 As far as conferences abroad are concerned, Protocol makes sure the German delegation has optimal working conditions.
 This involves booking hotel rooms, renting vehicles, ensuring access to conference proceedings, dealing with any security concerns and arranging bilateral talks on the fringes of conferences.

 The organization of conferences in Germany involves planning and coordinating a whole range of measures to ensure that everything runs smoothly.
 Despite meticulous planning, flexibility is essential, as the dynamics of a conference may require changes to be made at short notice.

 Organizing conferences nowadays also means ensuring the public is supplied with comprehensive and up-to-date information.
 This means providing journalists with optimal working conditions in well-equipped press centres.

 Liaising with diplomatic missions in Germany

-Protocol is also involved in organizing events for the Diplomatic Corps such as the annual New Year receptions given by the Federal President and the Federal Chancellor as well as the Day of German Unity celebrations.
+Protocol is also involved in organizing events for the Diplomatic Corps such as the annual New Year reception given by the Federal President and the Summer reception given by the Federal Chancellor as well as the Day of German Unity celebrations.